bytexd23-alt/CZEtool/README.md

 CZEtool is a Python-based tool that includes a `Windows Error Generator`, a `Windows 10/11 Notification Generator`, and an all-in-one batch file for convenience.
 The tool is designed to streamline common Windows Crazy Error related tasks and make your life easier.

 ## Usage
 To use CZEtool, you will need to have [Python](https://www.python.org/) installed on your system.
-Run requirement.bat or
+Run `requirement.bat` or run these on your command prompt :

 ```
 pip install tkinter